 - The shirataki for this recipe are measured drained.
 Water amounts vary by package.
 About 10% to 20% may be water weight.

 - Japanese cast iron Sukiyaki pots are wide and shallow.
 A cast iron skillet is a good stand-in because you have to get the pan very hot.

-- Mirin is sweetened rice cooking wine; some supermarkets sell it.
+M is for Mirin: Japanese sweetened rice cooking wine is called mirin.
+Some supermarkets sell it.

-- Japanese cooks believe the calcium in the shirataki toughens the meat, so traditionally, they are never placed next to each other.
+Oh No: Japanese cooks believe the calcium in the shirataki toughens the meat, so traditionally, they are never placed next to each other.
+(I remain skeptical.)

 Shopping Cart: Use marbled, thinly sliced meat for Sukiyaki.
 Japanese, Korean and Chinese supermarkets conveniently sell pre-sliced beef.
 If you are stuck with slicing the beef yourself, partially freeze it first.
 Always slice across the grain, for maximum tenderness.
 Beef tends to get leathery in Sukiyaki, so the Japanese use very fatty meat.
 Sirloin works for me, as long as it is not cooked too long.
 Also, the Japanese use negi (a.k.a.
 Welsh onion) in Sukiyaki.
 It looks like a scallion on steroids, and is hard to find.
 I substitute the stem of a spring onion (which looks like a giant green onion with a bulb) or use large green onions.